hvianna/audioMotion.js/docs/user-interface.md

 The **Full resolution**, **Octave bands** and **LED bars** presets adjust the settings to recommended values for the discrete frequencies and octave bands visualization modes, with optional LED effect mode.

-You can tweak any options and save a favorite configuration by clicking the **Save current settings** button.
+You can tweak any options and save a favorite configuration by clicking the **Save** button.
 You can later revert to this configuration by loading the **Custom** preset.

 Additionally, your last used configuration will be automatically saved, and restored every time you open audioMotion.
 You can manually load the **Last session** preset to undo any changes made during the current session.